Integrated Health Partners seeks to assure accessible, cost effective, high quality health care for our community – and value for our members.

 Integrity - Fearlessness - Innovation - Empowerment - driven by Dedication and a Mentoring Spirit

 View the bios of some of our key personnel

-Integrated Health Partners was incorporated in August 1995 as the Physician Hospital Organization of Battle Creek through a partnership between Bronson Battle Creek Hospital and the Calhoun County Physicians Organization, Inc. The Physician Hospital Organization of Battle Creek assumed the name Integrated Health Partners in 1997 to reflect its move toward integration.
+Integrated Health Partners was incorporated in August 1995 as the Physician Hospital Organization of Battle Creek through a partnership between Battle Creek Health System and the Calhoun County Physicians Organization, Inc. The Physician Hospital Organization of Battle Creek assumed the name Integrated Health Partners in 1997 to reflect its move toward integration.

 IHP has over 170 affiliated physicians representing 34 different specialty areas.
 The majority of physicians practice in Calhoun County; however, physicians in selected specialties cover a six-county area.
-Bronson Battle Creek Hospital is the largest hospital in Calhoun County and provides a wide array of services including general medical-surgical, obstetrical, cancer, and home health care services.
+Battle Creek Health System is the largest hospital in Calhoun County and provides a wide array of services including general medical-surgical, obstetrical, cancer, and home health care services.